nandobike/nandobike.github.io/_books/humble-pi-when-math-goes-wrong-in-the-real-world.md

 ---
 layout: book-shelf
-title: Humble Pi: When Math Goes Wrong in the Real World
+title: "Humble Pi: When Math Goes Wrong in the Real World"
 author: Matt    Parker
+date: 2023-04-09
 cover: assets/img/book_covers/humble-pi-when-math-goes-wrong-in-the-real-world.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9780593084687